Homemade Amla Oil Recipe for DIY Hair Darkening and Thickening

-When you’ve got as much of the amla oil as you can onto your hair with your fingers, use a wide bristle comb to gently work it through even more.
+- When you’ve got as much of the amla hair oil as you can on with your fingers, use a wide bristle comb to gently work it through even more.
 Stop if you come to any tangles.
 These are the much easier to get out later so it’s best to leave them for now.

-How long you leave this amla oil hair treatment will depend on the time you have available but I’d suggest at least an hour, more if you can.
-The longer you can leave it the better it seems to work.
+How long you leave this amla oil hair treatment on will depend on the time you have available but I’d suggest at least half an hour, more if you can.
+The longer you can leave it the better it works.

 Once it feels like any residue has been washed away, lather in a small amount of shampoo.
 This is just a quick wash for any excess oil on the hair itself.
 You want the amla oil to stay in the hair shaft and do it’s work.